PFedak/DAKompiler/README.md

 ```
 marioRam = RAMSnapshot('marioRam', 0x80000000)
 ```
-the number is the address the binary data starts at, so that later you can use absolut addresses.
+the number is the address the binary data starts at, so that later you can use absolute addresses.

 Access the main functionality through
 ```